deniseyu/deniseyu.github.io/_posts/2018-09-24-writing-tech-talks.md

 My research process is different based on the type of talk it is.

-For Type 1, I spend 20-30 hours watching YouTube videos of recent other talks that deal with similar subject matter, reading official documentation, following tutorials, and reading blog posts.
+For Type 1, I spend anywhere from 5 to 20 hours watching YouTube videos of recent other talks that deal with similar subject matter, reading official documentation, following tutorials, and reading blog posts.
 My outline usually begins broadly with a survey of "What have other people already said?" to set the stage, then goes narrower into whatever I said I would talk about.

 For Types 2 and 3, in addition to the "academic research", I interview people.
-Usually other people at Pivotal, but I sometimes venture out into the Real World.
+Usually other people at Pivotal, because I talk a lot about my work, but I sometimes venture out into the Real World.
 I try to gather qualitative insights about whether something worked or not, why it was successful or not, and what others have learnt already.
 For my [SwanseaCon talk](https://slides.com/deniseyu/swanseacon) I